Dickson Jere: Professional memberships

 Currently, Jere is a member of the Law Association of Zambia and the Media Institute of Southern Africa (MISA).
 He also sits on the Human Rights Committee of the Law Association of Zambia.

-In March 2018, Dickson Jere was elected as the Honorary Secretary of the Chartered Institute of Arbitration (Zambia) at the annual general meeting.
+In March 2018, Dickson Jere was elected as the honorary secretary of the Chartered Institute of Arbitration (Zambia) at the annual general meeting.

 Personal life and education

-Jere was raised in the city of Lusaka where he attended Munali Secondary School where he excelled in the Debate Club and completed his Grade 12 in 1995.
-Dickson Jere, between 1996 and 1999 attended Sir Evelyn Hone College of Applied Arts and Commerce, Lusaka, for his Diploma in Journalism, Public Relations and Advertising.
-He later studied for his Bachelor of Laws (LLB) degree at the University of Zambia shortly before he was appointed to serve as press aide at State House.
+Jere grew up in the city of Lusaka and attended Sir Evelyn Hone College of Applied Arts and Commerce, Lusaka, for his Diploma in Journalism, Public Relations and Advertising.
+He later studied for his Bachelor of Laws degree at the University of Zambia shortly before he was appointed as a press aide at State House.

-He is a double master's degree holder; he holds the Masters In Intellectual Property (MIP) from Africa University in Zimbabwe and another Masters of Laws Degree (LLM) in Human Rights from Lusaka University and scooped the best graduating student award (2017).

-On March 14, 2014, Jere was admitted to the bar after passing a Legal Practitioners Qualification Examination (LPQE) at the Zambia Institute of Advanced Legal Education, which is a prerequisite post-graduate certificate for one to practice law in Zambia.
+He holds the Master's In Intellectual Property (MIP) from Africa University in Zimbabwe and another Master of Laws degree (LLM) in Human Rights from Lusaka University.
+On March 14, 2014, Jere was admitted to the bar after passing a Legal Practitioners Qualification Examination (LPQE) at the Zambia Institute of Advanced Legal Education.

-Extra-curricular activities

-Dickson Jere is involved in sports, currently holding the position of vice president for the Zambia Judo Federation and Patron of the Black Rhino Football Club.
-While serving as advisor to President Banda, he was also appointed coordinator of fundraising for the Zambia National Soccer Team.
-As part of his hobbies, Jere enjoys playing golf and volleyball.